Neal Ardley

 Arriving with a stats based mantra and with the desire to uplift many areas of the club, especially the training ground, not just the first team, his tenure turned out much shorter than many people had hoped.

 At times, his philosophy of taking 18 months to turn club around and the need for a pre season to embed his ideas resonated with some, but grated with others.
 Once again, City got no immediate “new manager bounce”, he often noted the players weren’t capable of playing the way he liked his teams to play, something that might be argued wasn't conducive to improving player morale.
 Despite extensive scouting, new recruits were slow in signing, about 6 left backs were identified before Luke Daley joined in late November.
+Like many incoming managers, he said he had inherited a squad that wasn't fit.

 His first 2 signings, George Sykes-Kenworthy and Will Davies, both plucked from lower league regional football, fitted seamlessly into the first team.
+The bloated, but positionally unbalanced, squad topped out at 40 players,

 January 2024 saw 4 new managers appointed in the National League.
 Kevin Phillips arrived at Hartlepool, immediately signed two no nonsense defenders, two out and out wingers and had imprinted a style of play on them within a week.
 Not expansive but it was effective and played to the strength of their best player as they went on a winning run.
 Phil Brown released some of Kidderminster's more ‘flair’ style players, bought in some physical players and went very much route one but immediately got them winning.
 Fylde developed a counter attacking style around some of their best players whilst Eastleigh, similar to Hartlepool, made it their mission just to play as many balls in the box towards McCallum as possible.